 Wix vs WordPress: Design options

-Wix gives you access to a library of almost 1,000 free templates.
+Wix gives you access to a library of hundreds of free templates.
 They are very appealing and come in different categories to cater to different industries.
 There are two drawbacks, though: once you have chosen a template, you can't change it and Wix is aimed at beginners, so those with advanced coding skills will find it limiting.

-WordPress offers 200 themes and you can buy some from third parties, but it's recommended to only buy from WordPress-approved providers.
+WordPress offers thousands of free themes and you can buy some from third parties, but it's recommended to only buy from WordPress-approved providers.
 You can start with a blank canvas can develop a completely original website.
 Just remember, this exercise requires serious coding skills.

 Winner: There is no clear winner, it depends on what you want and the technical skills you have at your disposal.